 a.
-Represents 9.54% of the total assessed valuation of the District for 2021-2022.
-Source: Town Assessment Rolls.
+Represents 10.37% of the Assessed Valuation of the District for 2021-2022.
+Source: County Department of Assessment.

 Tax Certiorari Claims

 In common with other school districts, there are a number of tax certiorari proceedings pending involving properties that are subject to the levy of District taxes.
 The plaintiffs in these matters have asserted that their properties are over-assessed and are seeking assessment reductions.
 A refund of excess taxes is also generally requested.
 Historically, certiorari claims have been settled through negotiations, resulting in amounts, at times, substantially less than originally claimed.
 Many settlements provide for future adjustments with no direct outlay of money.
 There are no significant claims filed by the larger taxpayers at this time.
 (See "Tax Collection Procedure" herein.)